egirna/icapeg/README.md

    go mod vendor

  ```
-1. Build the icapeg binary  by
+1. Build the ICAPeg binary  by
   ```
     go build .